jamesmontemagno/InAppBillingPlugin/README.md

-## In-App Billing Plugin for Xamarin
+## In-App Billing Plugin for Xamarin and Windows

 Simple cross platform in app purchase plugin for Xamarin.iOS and Xamarin.Android